Infant and Junior School SEND Policy

 What happens once a child has been identified as having SEND?

-• The class teacher discusses their initial concerns with parents/carers regarding the pupil’s development, achievement, progress and well-being and the pupil is monitored over a short period to ascertain whether any further intervention is necessary
+- The class teacher discusses their initial concerns with parents/carers regarding the pupil’s development, achievement, progress and well-being and the pupil is monitored over a short period to ascertain whether any further intervention is necessary

-• Following these assessments a Learning Support Plan may be produced to outline the difficulties experienced, targets set and a plan put in place for current and future provision for the pupil
+- If a pupil continues to make less than adequate progress, a Learning Support Plan may be produced to outline the difficulties experienced, targets set and a plan put in place for current and future provision for the pupil

-• The advice of external agencies may be sought where appropriate, or parents may seek an external private assessment
+- The advice of external agencies may be sought where appropriate, or parents may seek an external private assessment

-• Any internal/ external assessments or diagnoses will inform planning and target setting (both in and out of the classroom) and the level and type of support the pupil will receive
+- Any internal/ external assessments or diagnoses will inform planning and target setting (both in and out of the classroom) and the level and type of support the pupil will receive

 Graduated Intervention

-• Differentiated support in class delivered by class teacher and / or Learning Assistant (LA)
+- Adaptive support in class delivered by class teacher and / or Learning Assistant (LA)

-• Group support sessions in or out of the classroom delivered by the class teacher, Learning Support Teacher or LA
+- Group support sessions in or out of the classroom delivered by the class teacher, Learning Support Teacher or LA

-• Individual support sessions in or out of the classroom delivered by the class teacher, Learning Support Teacher, LA, or SENCos
+- Individual support sessions in or out of the classroom delivered by the class teacher, Learning Support Teacher, LA, or SENCos

 The above support system will aim to help children to improve their knowledge, understanding, confidence and accuracy.
-A range of multi-sensory teaching techniques will be used to cater for all learning styles and will include verbal, written, visual and kinaesthetic activities as well as the use of ICT where appropriate.
+A range of multi-sensory teaching techniques will be used to cater for all learning styles and will include verbal, written, visual and kinaesthetic activities as well as the use of technology where appropriate.

 Learning Support Plans (LSP)